legal blog

 • Be prepared for emergencies such as an accident in heavy snow.

-Contact an Illinois attorney immediately if you have been injured in an auto accident on I-65 or any other highway in the Chicago area.
+Contact a Chicago car accident attorney immediately if you have been injured in an auto accident on I-65 or any other highway in the Chicago area.
 Many cases involving personal injuries from a car accident go to court.
 You’ll want an experienced accident attorney by your side when negotiating with the driver who hit you and their insurance company.

-Our car accident lawyers serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
+Our experienced attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Call Staver Accident Injury Lawyers, P.C. at (312) 236-2900 to learn how our personal injury attorneys can help you or your loved one after an auto accident.

 Free Consultation